Armed police ‘arrest Afghan special forces commando at Manchester hotel’

 It comes amid concerns that the country could become a safe haven for terrorists following the Taliban’s takeover.
 Ken McCallum, the head of MI5, warned there was “no doubt” that the jihadist’s military success would have “heartened and emboldened” extremists.

-“There is no doubt that events in Afghanistan will have heartened and emboldened some of those extremists and so being vigilant to precisely those kinds of risks [is what] my organisation is focused on along with a range of other threats,” Ken McCallum told BBC Radio 4’s Today show.
+“Being vigilant to precisely those kinds of risks [is what] my organisation is focused on, along with a range of other threats,” Ken McCallum told BBC Radio 4’s Today show.

 Join our new commenting forum